All Episodes

 He still does not have a good answer because there really isn't.

-There isn't a good answer, and then he gets uh so aggravated and annoyed and screams at everybody.
+And then he gets so aggravated and annoyed and screams at everybody.

-We've not gotten into the dirty Details of your research in your book about Bernie Sanders.
+We've not gotten into the dirty details of your research in your book about Bernie Sanders.

-Now, we have learned recently that Bernie Sanders, Mr. Green New Deal himself, has uh outperformed every other Democratic presidential hopeful in terms of private jet use.
+Now, we have learned recently that Bernie Sanders, Mr. Green New Deal himself, has outperformed every other Democratic presidential hopeful in terms of private jet use.

-And yet he's going to lecture us on the environment and the need for a new green deal and eliminating oil and gas and taking over the entire energy sector of our economy.
+And yet he's going to lecture us on the environment and the need for a new Green Deal and eliminating oil and gas and taking over the entire energy sector of our economy.

 Oh, and then we got Elizabeth Warren popping off her private jet, another hypocrite.

-But more specifically, for a guy that is all about wealth confiscation, he's gotten pretty rich over the years, and you chronicle that in your best selling new book, don't you?
+But more specifically, for a guy that is all about wealth confiscation, he's gotten pretty rich over the years.

 That's right, Sean.

-You know, so if if you were running for the Senate, Sean, and I was your media buyer, and you said spend a million dollars on television ads, we would spend a million dollars, but by industry standard, I would be entitled to a 15% fee out of that million dollars.
+You know, so if you were running for the Senate, Sean, and I was your media buyer, and you said spend a million dollars on television ads, we would spend a million dollars.

-So I'd be entitled to 150,000.
+So I'd be entitled to $150,000.

 And the great thing about this deal, Sean, is it would never be disclosed that I got the fee.

-It wouldn't show up anywhere in FEC Records.
+It wouldn't show up anywhere in FEC records.

-Well, Bernie Sanders figured this out because what he did when he was in Congress and continued later on, is he put his wife in charge of media buying.
+Well, Bernie Sanders figured this out because what he did when he was in Congress and continued later on is he put his wife in charge of media buying.

-Uh we believe they made at least 150,000, if not more, doing that.
+We believe they made at least $150,000, if not more, doing that.

 But there's also evidence that Bernie leveraged his position to basically get other candidates to hire his wife.